-Budgets within a single funding source may be modified without requesting approval from the ICCB as long as the changes do not affect 2 CFR 200.308.
-Budget modifications needing ICCB approval must be signed by the Grantee's authorized representative upon submission for approval.
-ALL budget modifications must be received no later than May 31.
+Budgets may be modified as described in the grant agreement.
+Limited changes are possible without requesting approval from the ICCB.
+ALL budget modifications must be received no later than May 31st.
 Expenditure of funds under a requested revision is prohibited and will not be reimbursed if expended before Grantor gives written approval.

 If a funded provider is a consortia of eligible entities, the lead agency is the fiscal agent for the consortia.
-As such this agency is responsible for the submission of all fiscal documents and reports and must ensure that each consortia member follows all federal and state policies and guidelines in the delivery of adult education services.
+As such, this agency is responsible for the submission of all fiscal documents and reports and must ensure that each consortia member follows all federal and state policies and guidelines in the delivery of adult education services.

-Fifty-one percent (51%) or more of the direct instructional costs must be paid with ICCB AEL funds to claim units for generation.
-Please refer to the "Overview of Funding Sources for Adult Education and Literacy" and the "Budget Descriptions" documents at the end of this section for more details.
+Fifty-one percent (51%) or more of the direct instructional costs of each class must be paid with ICCB AEL funds.